Public Interest Loan Repayment Assistance Program II (PILRAP-II) - For Graduates of the Class of 2008 and After

 If the recipient works for less than one year in qualifying employment, then he or she must inform the Financial Aid Office within thirty (30) days of the change in employment.
 The recipient must then repay the portion of the award that corresponds to any period of time during the year in which the recipient did not maintain qualifying employment.
 The repayment must be made within that same year.

 PILRAP funds will be disbursed in January and June each year.
 The first half of the PILRAP loan will be disbursed upon the graduate's acceptance into the Program.
 To receive the second half of the annual disbursement, participants must file a mid-year employment verification form completed by their employer as well as proof of having made loan re-payments during the first half of the year.
 The verification form is due by May 15th.

 Participation in Other LRAP Programs

 Participants must apply each year for funds for the following year.
-Applications for the 2013 calendar year were made available on September 4, 2012 and were due on October 31, 2012.
-Award decisions for 2013 will be mailed in January, 2013, and the first disbursement will be in early 2013.
-The next application, for receiving funding in calendar year 2014, will most likely become available in August or September of 2013 and be due in October of 2013.
-Please check back.
+Applications for the 2014 calendar year are now available and are due on October 1, 2013.
+Award decisions for 2014 will be mailed in December, 2013, and the first disbursement will be in early 2014.

 For more information about PILRAP-II, please contact: